Jack-0-0/Laughter-Detection/evaluation/README.md

 * Keras 2.3.0

 ## Datasets and Trained Models
 The evaluation notebook needs a trained model, the training data used to create the model and the three language test sets.
-These can be downloaded from [link to be added].
+Train, test and validation datasets for each language can be found in laughter_ds.zip.
+Trained models can be found in laughter_models.zip.

-Alternatively, the datasets can be created as described in the preprocessing section [here](/preprocessing).
+The datasets can be created as described in the preprocessing section [here](/preprocessing).
 The trained model can be created by following the steps in the train section [here](/train).

 ## Usage
 At the top of the notebook: